David Annesley: Style

 Annesley is known for his open-form, metal-welded geometric sculptures that were inspired by his time in the RAF.
 His style is typical of the New Generation, a term given to the young sculptors taught by Sir Anthony Caro in the early 1960s.
 Annesley was a key member of the group, who were noted for their inventive approach.
 New Generation artists placed their sculptures directly on the ground so that they could occupy the same floor-space as the observer.
 The group's use of aluminium, fibreglass, and plastic instead of the more expensive and less practical bronze was also innovative, as was the bright colours they employed.

-Another major influence of Annesley's is the American Color Field painter Kenneth Noland, who he was introduced to in 1964 by Caro.
+Another major influence of Annesley's is the American Color Field painter Kenneth Noland, to whom he was introduced in 1964 by Caro.
 Noland helped Annesley bridge the traditionally separate mediums of sculpture and painting by encouraging the use of colour in his work.
 Annesley then went on to use the simple structures of geometrical shapes as a means of exploring colour relationships.
 His exhibitions at the Waddington Galleries in 1966 and 1968 were notable for his use of brightly coloured paint to portray the different aspects of his sculptures.
 Alongside Annesley's dynamic compositions, this helped him project a sense of weightlessness and movement that was at odds with the heavy steel construction of his work.
 This sense of movement was further delineated by titles of his work, such as 'Godroon' and 'Loquat', picked by Annesley for their unique sounds.